Help with your application

 Given the limited scope of a PhD dissertation, you will not resolve a big, longstanding philosophical problem in your dissertation.
 Instead aim for a medium sized contribution (i.e. greater scope than a single journal article, but no more than a short monograph) to a current debate in philosophy or philosophical scholarship.
 An overly ambitious proposal is unlikely to be successful.
 If your application is successful, we expect that your research will develop.
 It is likely that your supervisor will suggest changes or developments to your research.
 Therefore, you will not be held to the ideas that you explain in your proposal during the course of your research.

-In order to ensure full consideration of your application we ask that you submit your complete application including all supporting documentation by 22 November 2021.
+In order to ensure full consideration of your application we ask that you submit your complete application including all supporting documentation by 14 November 2022.
+Only applications received by November 14 will be considered for funding.

 You should include a sample of academic writing, such as an essay or article, written in the past two years.
 Ideally your work sample should be on a topic related to your proposed area of research.